sendgrid/docs/source/User_Guide/email_activity_beta.md

 Filtering email activity
 {% endanchor %}

-Events on the Activity feed are organized by email and can be filtered with our basic and advanced search capabilities.
+Events on the Activity feed are organized by recipient email address and can be filtered with our basic and advanced search capabilities.

-{% anchor h2 %}
+{% anchor h3 %}
 Basic search
 {% endanchor %}

-By default, the Activity Feed allows you to search by email address and event dates.
-The email address field filters with approximate, or fuzzy search.
-The date field pulls filters events that fit within the precies date range specified.
+By default, the Activity Feed allows you to search by recipient email address and event timeframe.
+The To email address field will filter results including approximate data, or fuzzy search.
+The date field will filter results that fit the precise date range specified.

 {% anchor h3 %}
 Advanced Search
 {% endanchor %}

-In addition to viewing the email activity associated with your account by recipient email address, domain, or event date, you can also use the following filters to sort your data:
+In addition to viewing the email activity associated with your account by recipient email address, domain, or event date, the following filters are also available:

 * Campaign ID
 * Campaign Name